-As laid out above, where some assets have been recovered Dalriada has taken appropriate and professional investment advice to determine a suitable investment strategy, and has in place a SIP to reflect that strategy.
-The SIP was updated in October 2022 and will be reviewed by Dalriada every three years.
-Such a strategy reflects Dalriada's intention to wind-up the Scheme as soon as it is possible, giving members the opportunity to transfer any remaining funds to a more suitable arrangement.
+However, where assets have been recovered Dalriada has taken appropriate and professional investment advice and has in place a suitable SIP.
+The SIP was prepared in September 2020 and will be reviewed by Dalriada every three years.

+Subject to any FCF application for compensation, it is Dairiada's ultimate intention to wind up the Scheme as soon as it is able, giving members the opportunity to transfer any remaining funds to a more suitable arrangement of their choice.